biom262/cheatsheets/commandline.md

 	git checkout --ours		use everything that is yours when you merge git checkout --theirs		use everything that is theirs when you merge

+	Mac-Only: hdiutil attach /path	Mount a disk image via command line hdiutil info			Tell me about mounted disk images hdiutil detach /dev/disk1s2	detach image at specified location if you don't know it, use the info command^

 ```
 ## How basic program inputs and outputs work:
 Standard in